-Healthcare ads aren’t always about medical products or services.
+Healthcare advertising isn’t always about medical products or services.
 If you’re a healthcare or medical educator, these videos represent a great opportunity to connect with potential students and colleagues.
 To add a touch of authenticity and reliability, you can even ask a few coworkers or past students to talk about their positive experiences with the discipline.

-What I particularly like about this example by MoreRTs is how they combine clips of experienced respiratory educators with testimonies of people newer to the field, both sharing their stories and explaining why this career path is fulfilling for them.
+What I particularly like about this health ad by MoreRTs is how they combine clips of experienced respiratory educators with testimonies of people newer to the field, both sharing their stories and explaining why this career path is fulfilling for them.